MikeDelaney/data-structures/README.md

 ##Simple Graph - graph.py

-An implementation of a directional graph
+An implementation of a directional graph that has method to return complete traversals, either depth-first or breadth-first.